 Can all seeds be started in vermiculite?

 Apparently yes, however personally I would not start any seeds from the cucumber and squash family in vermiculite.
 Those plants are very sensitive and do not like it if the roots are being disturbed.
-You can sprout them and plant directly into soil.
+You can sprout them and plant them directly into the soil.

-This is a great method for cabbage, tomatoes, peppers, lettuce, and more.
+Starting seeds in vermiculate is a great method for cabbage, tomatoes, peppers, lettuce, and more.

 What container to use?

-Recycled plastic containers, preferably with a lid, work great.
-You can see how much moisture is in there and also the sprouting process.
 Water the vermiculite as much as it can take; you do not want the water to sit in the bottom of the container.
-Moist vermiculite changes color and gets darker, this way you see it is moist.
+Moist vermiculite changes color and gets darker, this way you can tell if it is moist or not.

 You can also cut a small hole in the bottom of the container filled with vermiculite and set it in a shallow bowl with water and let the vermiculite soak it up until you see that no more water is being taken up.
 If the container does not have a lid, cover it with plastic wrap.